How to recession-proof your life amid economic uncertainty

 Since the pandemic, many companies have updated their relief policies and have become more flexible with users, according to Kia McCallister-Young, director of America Saves.

 Calling providers of monthly services to negotiate bills — whether it’s utilities, phone service, cable, internet, or auto insurance — can lead to meaningful savings, said McCallister-Young.
-Individuals can ask for the best rate, any available discounts, rebates, or coupons can lead to a lowered monthly fee.
+Individuals can ask for the best rate, any available discounts, rebates, or coupons that can lead to a lowered monthly fee.
 If a provider is competitive with other companies, there’s an even better chance of getting a discount, she added,

 “If you tell them, ‘I’m thinking of changing’ or that you’re shopping around, that helps — if they know you’re considering leaving, they’ll give you the best rate, and the goal right now is to find as much cashflow as possible,” she said.

-Federal programs such as the Low Income Home Energy Assistance Program, which helps you with cover your home bills, and Lifeline, can assist you with your phone bills.
-If you are unsure if you qualify for any federal or state program, you can call 211 which will connect you with a local specialist that can assist you.
+Check out federal programs such as the Low Income Home Energy Assistance Program, which helps cover bills, and Lifeline, which can assist with phone bills.
+If you are unsure if you qualify for any federal or state program, you can call 211, which will connect you with a local specialist who can assist you.

 SWITCH UP YOUR GROCERIES